vboyev-MSFT/defender-docs/exposure-management/initiatives-list.md

 ## Cryptographic Assessment

-The Cryptographic Assessment initiative involves discovering and managing cryptographic assets inside your organization to ensure cryptographic risk management, post quantum safety and cryptographic agility.
+The Cryptographic Assessment initiative involves discovering and managing cryptographic assets inside your organization to ensure cryptographic risk management, post quantum safety, and cryptographic agility.
 It addresses the complexity of cryptography dispersed throughout IT architectures, embedded into various components across your organization.

 Endpoint Security

-Monitor the coverage and configuration of physical and virtual workstations, servers and mobile phones.
+Monitor the coverage and configuration of physical and virtual workstations, servers, and mobile phones.

 ## Enterprise IoT Security

-IoT devices are often connected to endpoints, to one another or to the internet, which means they are potential targets for cyberattacks.
+IoT devices are often connected to endpoints, to one another or to the internet, which means they're potential targets for cyberattacks.
 It's imperative for businesses to monitor the security of their IoT devices, including their spread, configuration, connectivity, exposure, and behavior.
-This initiative will provide overall visibility into the risk introduced by IoT devices in the enterprise and the resilience the organization has to mitigate it.
+This initiative provides overall visibility into the risk introduced by IoT devices in the enterprise and the resilience the organization has to mitigate it.

 ## External Attack Surface Protection